zachmargolis/obfuscate.js/README.md

 ### Usage

-Anyways, we can take advantage of this for some crazy obfuscation:
+Anyways, we can take advantage of these coercesions for some crazy obfuscation:

 ```js
 > var obfuscate = require('obfuscate');